Credit: PhotoMIX Company

 That means if you aren’t keeping an eye on your report, you could have hard inquiries listed that aren’t even accurate.

 The good news is, you can do something about those errors.
-If you’re concerned about hard inquiries, here are some steps to take once they’ve found their way onto your credit report.
+If you’re concerned about unauthorized hard inquiries, here are some steps to take once they’ve found their way onto your credit report.

 1. Access Your Credit Report